Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_PROGRESSFUNCTION.md

 # DEFAULT

-By default, libcurl has an internal progress meter.
+NULL. libcurl has an internal progress meter.
 That is rarely wanted by users.

-# PROTOCOLS
+# %PROTOCOLS%

-All

 # EXAMPLE